tink-ab/tink-link-ios/USAGE.md

 ### Form validation

-Validate before you submit a request to add credential or supplement information.
+Validate before you submit a request to add credentials or supplement information.

 Use `areFieldsValid` to check if all form fields are valid.
 For example, you can use this to enable a submit button when text fields change.